Ormared/ethercat_driver_ros2/ethercat_driver_ros2/sphinx/developer_guide/safety.rst

 At the «on_init» stage, the Ethercat Driver for ROS2 will:

 1. first, look for all the EtherCAT modules in the URDF configuration that are exposed to ROS2 and load the corresponding plugins and their configuration.
-It effectively  calle the :code:`addSlave` method of the :code:`EcMaster` class for each of these modules.
+It effectively  called the :code:`addSlave` method of the :code:`EcMaster` class for each of these modules.
 2. then, look for all the EtherCAT modules in the URDF that are «safety only» modules and load the corresponding plugins and their configuration.
-It effectively  calle the :code:`addSlave` method of the :code:`EcMaster` class for each of these modules.
+It effectively  called the :code:`addSlave` method of the :code:`EcMaster` class for each of these modules.
 3. Compute the map between transfers in terms of module, name, channel index and sub-index and the corresponding offsets in the communication frame.

 For each slave, in the add_slave method of the EcMaster class, the domain info are updated to prepare the ec_pdo_entry_reg_t data structures.